broadinstitute/str-analysis/README.md

 # str-analysis
 ---
-This package contains scripts and utilities related to analyzing short tandem repeats (STRs).
+This package contains scripts and utilities for analyzing short tandem repeats (STRs).

 ## Installation